hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 select *Battery Monitor*, then click *Add*.
 Close and then right-click the applet and go to *Battery Monitor Settings*, check the box that says *Show Extended Information*.
 Now click *Close*.
-When you hover the cursor over it, it\'ll show information about the battery.
+When you hover the cursor over it, it'll show information about the battery.

 [Back to top of page.](#pagetop)